3D printing in hospitals: How to make it work

 Especially in times of crisis like these, hospitals and research institutes learn how important reliable supply chains are and where shortages arise.
 The additive manufacturing of medical products on-site can bring relief.
 Since 2015, the Kumovis team is specialized in medical 3D printing, or more precisely, in the reproducible high-quality processing of high-performance polymers into medical products.
 The materials are rarely used for masks to protect against covid-19 infections, but they are ideally suited for 3D printing in hospitals.

 Campus and hospitals will thus become more independent of partly global supply chains and can further advance individualized treatment of patients.
-So what does a hospital need in order to manufacture medical devices in-house using additive technology?
+So what exactly do hospitals need to manufacture medical devices in-house using additive technology?

 5 examples of 3D printing in hospitals

-Oral and maxillofacial surgery, neurosurgery and orthopedics – just three of the fields in which medical 3D printing is used at the point of care.
+Oral and maxillofacial surgery, neurosurgery and orthopedics – just three of the fields in which 3D printing can be used at the point of care.
 In brachytherapy, healthcare also benefits from 3D-printed medical products.
-Five important examples are:
+Important applications are:

 - Individualized cranial plates